Danielerikrust/CH9121/README.md

     eth.u0targetip   = (192,168,0,123)
     eth.config()

 *CH9121_Demo2.py* shows how to use the CH9121 after having adjusted all the constants within the *CH9121.py* file.
-This meathod is recommended if your Pico maintains consistent network settings.
+This method is recommended if your Pico maintains consistent network settings.

 # CH9121 Specifications